About the Center for Public Humanities

 Education, research, and public engagement initiatives to connect individuals and communities to art, history, and culture.

-The John Nicholas Brown Center for Public Humanities and Cultural Heritage’s innovative MA program, engaged research, and professional development workshops help students, practitioners and communities make the humanities meaningful and accessible.
+The John Nicholas Brown Center for Public Humanities and Cultural Heritage’s innovative MA program, engaged research, and innovative conferences help students, practitioners and communities make the humanities meaningful and accessible.

 The Center, founded as the John Nicholas Brown Center for the Study of American Civilization in 1979 (see History) and part of Brown University since 1995, offers: